MeetMangrove/betalunch/README.md

 # Required environment variables

-- `MAIL_URL`: URL of your SMTP server (for sending emails), including credentials
+- `MAIL_URL`: URL of your SMTP server (for sending emails), including credentials -> See https://sendgrid.com/ for the creation of your STMP URL

 # Deployement on Scalingo